codeflorist/quakespasm/README.md

 Vittorio Romeo expanded `Quakespasm-OpenVR` considerably into the most excellent [Quake VR](https://github.com/vittorioromeo/quakevr), which is definitely a much more feature rich VR implementation - including teleportation, finger tracking, VR interactions, two-handed weapons, dual wielding, holsters and much more.

-It is however a heavily modified version of QuakeSpasm, which is not compatible with enhanced mods (like Arcane Dimensions) out-of-the-box.
+It is however a heavily modified version of QuakeSpasm, which is not compatible with enhanced mods (like Arcane Dimensions) out-of-the-box, and does not allow multiplayer-crossplay with non-VR players.

 I would recommend you to enjoy [Quake VR](https://github.com/vittorioromeo/quakevr) primarily with vanilla Quake, it's official expansions as well as supported maps.

-For a more bare-bone experience supporting all features of current QuakeSpasm (e.g. support for Arcane Dimensions and the Enhanced Edition), Quakespasm-OpenVR would probably be the better option.
+For a more bare-bone experience supporting all features of current QuakeSpasm (e.g. support for Arcane Dimensions and the Enhanced Edition), or cross-play multiplayer with non-VR-players Quakespasm-OpenVR would probably be the better option.

 ## History